Digests

 Primary Holding

-A lost or destroyed holographic will may be proved and probated by means of a photostatic or xerox copy, because such a reproduction allows the probate court to make the necessary comparison of the handwriting to determine its authenticity.
+A lost or destroyed holographic will may be probated by presenting a photostatic or xerox copy, as the copy allows the probate court to compare the testator's handwriting with standard writings to verify authenticity.

 Background